Minority Business Resources

 The goal of the SBA Emerging 200 initiative is to identify 200 inner-city businesses across the country that show a high potential for growth—and to provide them the network, resources and motivation required to build a sustainable business of size and scale within a designated inner-city geographic location.

 Many small businesses offer goods and services that are beneficial to other businesses, non-profits and the government.
-Click here to see a sample list of business to business and government procurement programs available.
+Through a membership with the Chamber, your business will have access to bidding opportunities through ChamberDirect.